Noun and Case | Grammatical Case— Subjective Case or Nominative Case, Objective Case, Possessive Case.

 (d) A boy was reading the book.

-In the sentences (a), (b), (c), and (d), hockey, kites, him, book are the objects of plays, fly, likes, reading respectively.
-So, these are in objective case.
+In the sentences (a), (b), (c), and (d), (e)hockey, kites, him, book, whom are the objects of plays, fly, likes, reading, give respectively.

-Types of objects:
+Types of objects

 (i) Direct Object or Accusative Case–

 When a verb takes two objects, one of them is direct object and another is indirect object.
-Generally, the latter is the direct object and the former is the indirect object.
+Generally, the latter is the direct object and the former is the indirect object

 E.g –